YanhengWang/yanhengwang.github.io/notes/index.md

 # Geometry: Combinatorics & Algorithms

 > A broad coverage of topics in discrete geometry, with an eye to both combinatorial properties and computational aspects.
-The notes are divided into three parts: planar embeddings, points and lines in 2D/3D, and convex polytopes. [➤](./geometry)
+The notes are divided into three parts: planar embeddings, points and lines in 2D, and convex polytopes. [➤](./geometry)

+# Algebraic Tools in Combinatorics

+> See algebra *in action* via bags of applications.
+Three genres of tools are collected: dimensional argument, roots of equation systems, and graph spectrum. [➤](./algebraic-tools)

 # Linear Algebra & Linear Programming